Any color$120 $100 Save 17%

-Things to consider in your future walking shoes
+Things to look for in your future walking shoes

-Just like any type of footwear, walking shoes need to be comfortable for both short and extended periods of use.
+Just like any other type of training shoes, walking footwear needs to be comfortable for both short and extended periods of use.
 It should also have features that help to keep your feet protected, comfortable and relaxed.

 Brands employ different types of materials in the upper units of their walking shoes to meet the various needs of wearers.
 Some pairs use a single piece of soft fabric or leather, while others feature varied combinations of mesh, textile, leather, and synthetic materials.

 The material in the upper unit of walking shoes is supposed to be pliable to assist the natural flexibility of the foot.
 But it should also have some firmness to it to keep the foot sufficiently supported.

 It is also essential for a walking shoe to be breathable.
 If it is entirely covered in leather, make sure that it has vents or perforations as these will allow the foot chamber to stay ventilated.
 Those who prefer a more open construction of the upper could opt for models with larger perforations or with more mesh material.

 The collar of the walking shoe should have padding on it.
 This structure supports the Achilles tendon and prevents the chafing of the skin.
 It also stops the back of the foot from sliding out of the shoe.